Qobul Tursunov

-Qobul Beknazarovich Tursunov (born 1964, Navoiy District, Uzbekistan SSR, SSSR) is an Uzbek economist and statesman.
+Qobul Beknazarovich Tursunov (born 1964, Navoiy District, Uzbek SSR, SSSR) is an Uzbek economist and statesman.
 Governor of Nurota District and chairman of budget and the chairman of the Committee on Budget and Economic Reforms of the Senate of the Oliy Majlis.
 From December 25, 2016 to 2021, he worked as the governor of Navoi region.
 In 2015, he was elected to the Senate of the Oliy Majlis of the Republic of Uzbekistan of the III convocation.

 Biography

 Born in 1964 in Navoiy District of Buxoro Region (now located in Navoiy Region).